ibm-cloud-docs/cloud-object-storage/libraries/python.md

 {: codeblock}
 {: python}

-For best performance in most scenarios, always make use of multiple sessions to minimize any overhead that is associated with instantiating an Aspera high-speed transfer. **If your network capacity is at least 1 Gbps, you should use 10 sessions.**  Lower bandwidth networks should use two sessions.
+For best performance in most scenarios, always make use of multiple sessions to minimize any processing that is associated with instantiating an Aspera high-speed transfer. **If your network capacity is at least 1 Gbps, you should use 10 sessions.**  Lower bandwidth networks should use two sessions.
 {:tip}

 ### File Upload